 I made zucchini relish in various small jars that I borrowed from my friends’ recycling bins.
 In the end, 4 of them sealed and 2 of them didn’t.
 I stuck the unsealed jars in the fridge and the rest lasted the winter.

 I made 6 pots of marmalade with jam covers in reused mayonnaise jars.
-They were all 1 cup glass jars with plastic lids… and I had a lot of them because it wasn’t possible to buy giant jars of mayonnaise like we do in North America.
+They were all 1-cup glass jars with plastic lids… and I had a lot of them because it wasn’t possible to buy giant jars of mayonnaise like we do in North America.
 Only one of the jars went moldy.
 We ate the rest and they were delicious!

 It’s a low waste (though, high energy) way of getting our staples.
 Since glass is particularly hard to recycle, I try to have enough jars of salsa and pickles to last us the year.
-I love playing with flavour, so our cherries are made with a splash of Grand Marnier and our salsa has grilled corn.
+I love playing with flavor, so our cherries are made with a splash of Grand Marnier and our salsa has grilled corn.
 August always feels too busy to squeeze in some canning… but I do it every year!